blakebraun/sluber/README.txt

 5. cd into the dispatcher folder and run 'npm start'.
 The dispatcher application should open in your browser on localhost:3000.
 Do the same for the client folder.
 This will run on localhost:3001.

 6. All systems should now be communicating.
 All database interaction is local at this point.

+NOTE: Our basic app structure was derived from https://appdividend.com/2017/06/28/mern-stack-tutorial/, and credit is due.